Parent page: Managed Projects

 The following levels of sharing are supported from within Altium NEXUS:

 - By link - available to anyone through a Web browser.
-Sharing at this level requires neither active subscription for your Altium NEXUS licensing, nor registration with AltiumLive.
+Using the Share dialog to share at this level requires neither active subscription for your Altium NEXUS licensing, nor registration with AltiumLive.
 A recipient of the shared link uses Altium 365 Viewer to view (but not comment) on the design.
 Viewing requires no registration with AltiumLive and the link is available for 48 hours.

 - With specific people - available to specified people through email invite.
-Sharing at this level requires registration with AltiumLive, but does not require active subscription for your Altium NEXUS licensing.
-A recipient accesses the design snapshot through the Altium 365 Platform Interface from their email invitation.
+Using the Share dialog to share at this level requires registration with AltiumLive, but does not require active subscription for your Altium NEXUS licensing.
+A recipient accesses the design snapshot through the Altium 365 Platform Interface from an email invitation.
 Viewing requires registration with AltiumLive, but the snapshot is available permanently.
 Commenting of the design is also available.

 Opening a Project